sseefried/lambdalog/drafts/docker-build-scripts.markdown

 ### Building with a <code>Dockerfile</code>

-Docker uses a file called <code>Dockerfile</code> to build images.
+Docker reads from a file called <code>Dockerfile</code> to build images.
 A <code>Dockerfile</code> contains a small vocabulary of *commands* to specify what actions should be performed.
 A complete reference can be found [here](https://docs.docker.com/reference/builder/).
 The main ones used in my script are <code>WORKDIR</code>, <code>ADD</code>, and <code>RUN</code>.
 The
 <code>ADD</code> command is particularly useful because it allows you to add files that *external* to